Clippers beat Timberwolves 119-112, spoil Towns’ return

 Minnesota led by as many as 13 points in the first half before watching its lead disappear.
 The Timberwolves’ bench built up the first-half lead behind strong efforts from Jaylen Nowell and rookie Jaden McDaniels.

-Trailing by six at the half, the Clippers used an 11-3 run to take the lead early in the third quarter.
+Trailing at the half, the Clippers used an 11-3 run to take the lead early in the third quarter.
 Leonard scored 10 of Los Angeles’ 33 points in the third and the Clippers carried an eight-point lead into the fourth quarter.

+“There’s a reason they’re the best third-quarter team in the league,” Saunders said.
+“They came out and they played like a team that’s a championship contender.”

 Patrick Beverley returned for the Clippers following an eight-game absence with a right knee injury.
-Beverley started Wednesday’s game, but had just two points in the first half.
+Beverley started Wednesday’s game and finished with six points

+The Clippers welcomed back Beverley’s vocal leadership on the court, something they missed while he was out..

+“It was good seeing Pat back out there,” Lue said.
+“He’s our emotional leader.
+Just seeing how hard he plays every night and competes, we needed that.

 While Towns was back for the Wolves, guard D’Angelo Russell remained sidelined with left leg soreness.
 Towns and Russell have played just five games together since Minnesota acquired Russell in a trade on Feb.
 6, 2020.
 Russell remains day-to-day.